stayradiated/jsconfig/README.md

 ## Implementation

 This package relies on `read-pkg-up` and `write-pkg` to do the heavy lifting.

-Modify `devDependencies` and `scripts`, preserving extra fields.

-Overwrite config fields, such as `xo`, `ava` and `prettier`.
+These dependencies are used to modify the nearest `package.json` file:

+- several dependencies are injected into the `.devDependencies`, so that you can run `xo`, `ava`, `np` locally within your project.
+The versions of these dependencies are set by `jsconfig` and may not be the latest available versions.
+- several scripts are injected into the `.scripts`, so that you can run `tidy`, `test`, `build` and `publish`.
+- several config definitions are overwritten, including `.xo`, `.ava` and `.prettier`.
 It overwrites instead of extending so that old properties can be removed in the future.

-Typescript doesn't support reading configuration from `package.json` so we have to write to `tsconfig.json` instead.
-This file is also overwritten each time.
+Typescript doesn't support reading configuration from `package.json` so instead we have to write to `tsconfig.json`.
+This file is also overwritten each time, so any local modifications will be removed.